matta/rfc20/content/posts/please-respect-my-browser-font-size.md

 **Recommendation**: visit
 https://developer.mozilla.org/en-US/docs/Learn/CSS and see if you like the body text size there.
 If so, just go with it!
 Stop setting `font-size` at all for body text in your site.
+The MDN doesn't.

 Another choice is using `rem` units, A `rem` is a multiplier against the font size set on the [`:root` CSS pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/:root), which, unless your site's CSS changes it, is the users chosen default font size.
-All browsers today default this setting to `16px`, but people can choose to make it larger in browser settings.
+All browsers today default this setting to `16px`, but people can choose to make it larger by adjusting their browser settings.

 One site which I consistently find quite readable is [The New York Times](https://www.nytimes.com/), which uses this relatively simple way of